 Compared with the invisible Tea Ceremony, Tea Art is tangible.
 Mentioned above, the expression of Tea Ceremony is through making tea, drinking tea, etc. These actions are included in Tea Art.

-Strictly speaking, Tea Art includes choosing tea, choosing water, making/brewing tea, tea sets and choosing an appropriate environment for making and drinking tea.
+Strictly speaking, Tea Art includes choosing tea, choosing water, making/brewing tea, tea sets and choosing an appropriate environment for drinking tea.

 - Choosing tea: to learn tea art, the first step is mastering the classification, the characteristics, the production process of tea, and the knowledge of identification, storage, and selection of tea.